epoirierIRD/Chlorophyll-Fluorometer/README.md

 | Transistor | LED modulation |
 | Amplifier | Enhances signal |

 For a detailed list of components with the références, please refer to the [Components List](components.md).
-The total cost of the components is around 200 euros.

-## Installation
+## Construction of the fluorimeter

 ### Prerequisites